MangoButtermilch/Unity-Grass-Instancer/README.md

 ![Alt text](Screenshots/Indirect_rendering.png?raw=true "Volumes overlapping")

-This approach on grass rendering needs some frustum culling still.
-For this, you might want to have a look at Acerola's channel, he has also uploaded his code to Github: https://www.youtube.com/c/Acerola_t

 ## Material config
 ![Alt text](Screenshots/Indirect_Material.png?raw=true "Material")

 ## Shader info

-### Grass.shadergraph
-You can use the shadergraph if you are using Unity 2021.2 or higher, otherwise you won't have access to the InstanceID.
-That's also why

 ### GrassIndirect.shader
 Custom URP unlit shader without shadows which is basically a recreation of the shadergraph.